dereuromark/cakephp-tools/docs/Component/RefererRedirect.md

 After successful save it will then redirect to exactly the current URL including all filter query strings, page, sort order etc.

+You could also make this a RefererRedirect helper and handle that URL building internally.

 ## When not to use
 Make sure you are not using such approaches when linking to an action that removes an entity from the `view`/`edit` action of that entity.